-Directed by Ben Young and starring Michael Peña, Mike Colter and Lizzy Caplan, Extinction is a Netflix sci-fi thriller where a father’s recurring nightmare showing his family in grave danger becomes a reality.
+Directed by Ben Young; starring Michael Peña, Mike Colter and Lizzy Caplan; Extinction is a Netflix sci-fi thriller.
+One where a father’s recurring nightmare showing his family in grave danger becomes a reality.

-What I’d really have loved to write at this point is that the tide has finally turned and at last we have a really good Netflix movie.
-Instead, the very best I can really say about Extinction is that the film’s full premise which quite rightly isn’t really completely revealed to the audience until towards the last third of the movie, is exciting.
+What I’d love to be writing at this point is: ‘The tide has finally turned.
+At long last, we have a good Netflix movie‘.
+But instead, the very best I can say about Extinction is that the full premise, which isn’t completely revealed until towards the last third of the movie, is exciting.
 It’s just unfortunate that when the revelation finally comes, you may not find yourself as thrilled and or delighted, story-wise as you might have imagined.

 Happy Film Loving